python/cpython/Doc/using/mac.rst

 * Symlinks to the above Python executable, placed in :file:`/usr/local/bin/`.

+If you selected the Free-threaded Python option (:ref:`install-freethreaded-macos`), the installation will also include:

+* A :file:`3.13` folder under :file:`/Library/Frameworks/PythonT.framework`.

-To uninstall Python, you can remove the above five things.
+To uninstall Python, you can remove the above things.

 .. note::